pageboard/pagecut/README.md

 Components
 ----------

-A component is an object that must expose the properties and methods defined below.
+A component is an class that must expose the static properties and instance methods defined below.

+> a component prototype must have default values for the properties

-A component instance must also call `coed.refresh(dom)` when something else than the editor changed its DOM.
+> A component instance must also call `coed.refresh(dom)` when
+> something else than the editor changed its DOM.

 ### Properties

 - name
   the component name as seen by ProseMirror.
+- group
+  the prosemirror group, defaults to 'block'
-- dataSpec
+- data
-  an object mapping data names with default values or validation functions, tells ProseMirror what data can be stored on the component instance.
+  an object mapping data names to json schema, tells ProseMirror what data can be stored on the component instance.
+  By default only the default value of the schema is actually useful.
-- contentSpec
+- content
   an object mapping content node names to ProseMirror schemaSpec.

-Data values are typically (but not necessarily all) merged in the DOM instance of the component.
-They are distinct from the attributes defined by a component template root DOM node, for example `dataSpec.class` won't override the template's root DOM node `class` attribute and its initial default value.
+> do not confuse root dom node attributes and component data

 ### Methods